quiver-dev/quiver-analytics-godot-plugin/README.md

 ### Customizing consent UI
 By default, the built-in consent UI will use whatever UI theme that has been set for your project.
 You can modify this by changing the properties of the ConsentDialog found in `/addons/quiver_analytics/consent_dialog.tscn`.

+### Advanced Settings
+If you turn on Advanced Settings for Project Settings -> Quiver -> Analytics, you'll find the following properties:

+* "Config File Path": where the config file is stored, defaults to "user://analytics.cfg".
+* "Auto Add Event on Launch": whether a "Launched game" event is sent automatically when the game starts, defaults to true.
+* "Auto Add Event on Quit": whether a "Quit game" event is sent automatically, defaults to true.

+## More Information

 ### Default Properties

 The plugin will automatically add the following default properties to all events: